beaglesoftware/editor/README.md

 4. More features coming soon
 ## Future of BeagleEditor
 1. Tabs
-2. Plugins for BeagleEditor
-3. Support for more languages
+2. Support for more languages